Joint Support: Complete Guide (2026)

 - Short walks spread through the day

-- Stationary bike or elliptical
+- Stationary bike or elliptical (low joint load)

-- Light resistance training 2–3x/week
+- Light resistance training 2–3x per week

-- Targeted rehab moves for specific joints
+- Targeted rehab exercises for specific joints

 3.3 Daily Habits & Lifestyle Factors

-4. How Supplements & Braces Can Work Together
+4. How Supplements & Braces Work Together

-| Supplement | Typical Role | Notes |
+| Supplement | Typical Role | Timeline |

 |---|---|---|

-| Glucosamine + Chondroitin | Support cartilage structure and joint lubrication over time. | Often taken for at least 8–12 weeks before judging effect; not a fast painkiller. |
+| Glucosamine + Chondroitin | Support cartilage structure and joint lubrication. | 8–12 weeks minimum |

-| MSM (Methylsulfonylmethane) | Sulfur donor involved in connective tissue; often used for comfort support. | Commonly combined with glucosamine in joint formulas. |
+| MSM | Sulfur donor for connective tissue; comfort support. | 4–8 weeks |

 5. Benefits, Risks & Common Pitfalls